Ten thousand years: Japan

-The Chinese term was introduced to Japan as banzai (Kana: ばんざい; Kanji: 万歳) as early as the 8th century, and was used to express respect for the Emperor in much the same manner as the Chinese term.
+The Chinese term was introduced to Japan as banzai (万歳) as early as the 8th century, and was used to express respect for the Emperor in much the same manner as the Chinese term.

 Even earlier, however, according to the Nihongi, during the reign of Empress Kōgyoku, A.D.
 642, 8th Month, 1st Day:The Emperor made a progress to the river source of Minabuchi.
 Here, (s)he knelt down and prayed, worshipping towards the four quarters and looking up to the Heaven.
 Straightway there was thunder and a great rain, which eventually fell for 5 days, and plentifully bedewed the Empire.
 Hereupon the peasantry throughout the Empire cried with one voice: "Banzai" and said "an Emperor of exceeding virtue".

-Banzei was later revived as banzai (Kana: ばんざい) after the Meiji Restoration.
 Banzai as a formal ritual was established in the promulgation of the Meiji Constitution in 1889 when university students shouted banzai in front of the Emperor's carriage.

 Around the same time, banzai also came to be used in contexts unrelated to the Emperor.
-The supporters of the Freedom and People's Rights Movement, for example, began to shout "Jiyū banzai" (Kanji: 自由万歳; Kana: じゆうばんざい, or, roughly, "Long Live Freedom") in 1883.
+The supporters of the Freedom and People's Rights Movement, for example, began to shout "Jiyū banzai" (自由万歳, "Long Live Freedom") in 1883.

 During World War II, banzai or its full form Tennōheika Banzai! (天皇陛下万歳) served as a battle cry of sorts for Japanese soldiers.
 Ideally, kamikaze pilots would shout "banzai!" as they rammed their planes into enemy ships; although Japanese popular culture has portrayed this romanticized scene, it is unknown if any pilot actually did so.
 Its confirmed use by ground troops, however, was heard in numerous battles during the Pacific Campaign, when Japanese infantry units attacked Allied positions.
 As a result, the term "banzai charge" (or alternatively "banzai attack") gained common currency among English-speaking soldiers and remains the most widely understood context of the term in the West to this day.